🎉 Black Friday Sale! Save 30% when you subscribe today.

 In such situations we don’t need the full power of a complex scheduling machine that manages a small pool of threads.
 It would be completely sufficient to serialize all async work to a single thread.
 That does not mean that multiple concurrent tasks are not able to interleave.
 Suspension of async tasks can still work as you expect, but all actual work is run serially on a single thread.

-And interestingly, there is even a precendent for this in one of Apple’s open source Swift libraries!
+And interestingly, there is even a precedent for this in one of Apple’s open source Swift libraries!
 The Async Algorithms package comes with an AsyncSequenceValidation library with tools specifically designed to make testing async code a deterministic process.
 It needs this tool in order to write reliable, deterministic tests for its various operators, such as debounce, throttle, and more.

 The way it accomplishes this is by overriding the global enqueue hook that Swift uses when new asynchronous tasks are created.
 And that hook is publicly exposed to us from Swift’s actual C++ codebase, which we can see by looking at its headers.
 The async algorithms package uses that global hook to serialize all async work to a single queue rather than let the test be susceptible to the vagaries of the global concurrent executor, allowing it to write tests that pass deterministically, 100% of the time.